rupam-work/pdf-to-json-dashboard/README.md

 - `FRONTEND_URL` – URL allowed by the backend for CORS (e.g. your deployed Vercel app)
 - `NEXT_PUBLIC_API_URL` – base URL of the backend API used by the frontend

-Set these in Vercel project settings for production and in a `.env.local` file for local development.
+Copy `.env.example` to `.env.local` and adjust the values for your environment.
+Set the same variables in Vercel project settings when deploying.

 ## Debugging Uploads